 - Elizabeth School Early Childhood Program believes in a positive approach to discipline.
 Our goal is for all children to learn appropriate behavior.
 We use the following guidance methods: redirection, planning ahead to prevent problems, positive reinforcement, encouragement, consistent and clear rules taught and explained to children, and natural consequences. - We allow each child to access classroom materials.
 Materials are to be used in an appropriate way relative to their purpose.
 Children are encouraged to be creative with materials as well.
 However, the child is not free to hurt him or herself, other people, or destroy property.
-Parents will be informed of any behavioral problems their child is having at school and, if necessary, a behavior plan will be set up with the family.
-If a behavior problem includes endangering the safety of the child, other children, or adults, the child may be sent home.
+Parents will be informed of any behavioral problems their child is having at school and, if necessary, a safety and success plan will be put in place.
+A team meeting will be set up with the family to discuss the individual plan.
+If a behavior problem includes endangering the safety of the child, other children, or adults, or cannot regulate within one hour the child will be sent home.
 If these behaviors persist and are not resolved, students may be dis-enrolled from the program.